 Learn more | Get Bitdefender | Get Kaspersky |

-Aside from privacy, Bitdefender is also better for your wallet, as it’s much cheaper than Kaspersky.
+Bitdefender offers a variety of privacy tools, including parental controls, a firewall, phishing protection, and a virtual private network (VPN).
+Aside from privacy, Bitdefender is also more cost-effective for your wallet, as it’s significantly cheaper than Kaspersky.
 Kaspersky offers the same amount of device coverage as Bitdefender, but you’ll pay more for Kaspersky.
-Kaspersky's starts at $41.99/first yr, while Bitdefender's starts at $19.99/first yr.
+Kaspersky's starts at CA$27.99/first yr or GBP15.99/first yr, while Bitdefender's starts at $54.99/first yr.

+Kaspersky has its own line of privacy features, including optimization tools and an ad blocker.
+Like Bitdefender, Kaspersky also has a VPN, password manager, and parental controls.
 If you’re an Apple user, you may not be thrilled with either of these antivirus programs.
-While Bitdefender and Kaspersky have good features and decent prices, both are designed more for PC use.
+While Bitdefender and Kaspersky offer good features and decent prices, both are primarily designed for PC use.
 With Kaspersky, you get only partial or no Safari support for phishing protection.
-That could be a deal breaker for Mac users, although we are used to antivirus software being more available to Windows users.

 |